 Participating in our projects is easy.
 Some projects involve taking photos of wildlife and sharing them with us, and some involve working with real specimens.
 Here’s how our photo-based projects work:

-Help us investigate the incredible nature all around L.A., in backyards, schools, and in neighborhoods.
+Help us investigate the incredible nature all around L.A., in backyards, schools, and neighborhoods.

 Record What You See

-Snap a photo of the wild plants and animals you find, and when and where you found them.
-The more detailed the observation, the better!
+Snap a photo of the wild plants and animals you find and record when and where you found them.
+The more detailed the observation the better!

 Put your nature eyes on

 Step outside and take a moment to slow down, look, and listen.
 You can find nature even in small planters surrounded by concrete.
 Peek under leaves and rocks to find shy animals like bugs and snails.
 But be safe and put back anything you move—that’s someone’s tiny home.